Trump on trial: What to know as case moves toward pivotal witness

 The message there, according to the prosecution, is that Mr. Trump had to know about the $35,000 a month he was paying Mr. Cohen, much of it with checks he personally signed in the White House.

+The checks reached Mr. Trump outside the normal flow of White House paper.
+The Trump Organization sent them to the homes of two of the then-president’s personal White House aides, who then delivered them to the Oval Office for a signature, per Thursday’s testimony.

 Mr. Cohen, however, promises to be a witness who could be a challenge for the prosecution as well as defense.
 He has pointedly and abrasively attacked Mr. Trump on social media.
 He has made no secret of his desire to avenge himself for the wrongs he believes the former president has done him in the past.
-During cross examination the defense is sure to challenge him as a convicted perjurer.
+During cross-examination, the defense is sure to challenge him as a convicted perjurer.
 Why should his words now be believed?

 The prosecution has been secretive about the order and timing of its witnesses.
 Mr. Cohen could appear as soon as Friday – or days later.
 Prosecutors have said they are more than halfway through their witness list.

-Note: Editor’s note: This story was updated to include witness testimony on Thursday, May 9.